Brodmann area 28: Human

-In humans, Brodmann area 28, and Brodmann area 34 together constitute approximately the entorhinal cortex (Brodmann-1909).
+In humans, Brodmann area 28, and Brodmann area 34 together constitute approximately the entorhinal cortex.

 Guenon

 Brodmann regarded the location of area 28 adjacent to the hippocampus as imprecisely represented in the illustration of the cortex of the guenon brain in Brodmann-1909.
 It is located on the medial aspect of the temporal lobe.

-Distinctive features (Brodmann-1905)
+Distinctive features

 The molecular layer (I) is unusually wide; the external granular layer (II) contains nests of, for the most part, multipolar cells: the external pyramidal layer (III) contains medium-sized pyramidal cells which merge with cells of the internal pyramidal layer (V); a clear cell free zone represents sublayer 5b of layer V; the multiform layer is wide and has a less clear two sublayer structure; the internal granular layer (IV) is totally absent.